Dr. Christopher Watson, Psy.D., ABPP

-Dr. Christopher Watson is a Board Certified Child and Adolescent Psychologist with over 15 years of training and experience in neuropsychological assessment, personality assessment, and psychotherapy.
+Dr. Christopher Watson is a Board Certified Child and Adolescent Psychologist with over 20 years of training and experience in neuropsychological assessment, personality assessment, and psychotherapy.
 He earned his Doctoral degree in Clinical Psychology from Wheaton College Graduate School in 2003.
 Dr. Watson founded NWBHS in 2005.
-Dr. Watson earned his certification in the Collaborative and Proactive Solutions approach from Dr. Ross Greene in April 2014.
-Dr. Watson specializes in the diagnosis and treatment of childhood and adolescent challenges such a Asperger's Syndrome, anxiety disorders, OCD, explosive behaviors, and Attention Deficit Hyperactivity Disorder.
+Dr. Watson earned his Collaborative and Proactive Solutions approach certification from Dr. Ross Greene in April 2014.
+Dr. Watson specializes in the diagnosis and treatment of childhood and adolescent challenges such as Asperger's Syndrome, anxiety disorders, OCD, explosive behaviors, and Attention Deficit Hyperactivity Disorder.
 Dr. Watson worked from 2008-2011 on a multi-disciplinary team at the Alexian Brothers Developmental and Behavioral Pediatric Center.
 In addition to clinical practice, Dr. Watson has taught both assessment and supervision courses as an adjunct professor in the Doctor of Clinical Psychology program at Argosy University Schaumburg Campus and Wheaton College Graduate School.
-Dr. Watson is a trainer for Lives in the Balance and frequently speaks in Dr. Greene's stead when he is unable.
+Dr. Watson is a trainer for Lives in the Balance and frequently speaks in Dr. Greene's stead when he is unable to.

 Anthony Mule is a Licensed Clinical Professional Counselor who holds a Master’s in Arts Degree in Professional Counseling from Olivet Nazarene University in Oak Brook, IL.
 Having both inpatient and outpatient care experience, he works with a wide range of mental health issues and daily life struggles.
 Anthony's experience extends to working with a youth population at the inpatient treatment center at Alexian Brothers Behavioral Health Hospital in Hoffman Estates IL and also volunteers for the Crisis Text Line, helping individuals experiencing crisis situations in real time.
 Anthony specializes in children, adolescents, and young adults coping with behavioral and self-esteem issues, ADHD, autism, anxiety, and depression and has been certified in Couples and Family Therapy through Prepare & Enrich.
 He receives ongoing supervision and specialized training with children experiencing social, emotional and behavioral issues at home or at school. [email protected]

 Stacey Watson, MA LCPC, has spent her entire career working with and advocating for students with disabilities.
 After earning her bachelor’s degree in special education from Indiana University, Stacey worked as the coordinator and educator for a high school alternative program.
 She then completed her master’s degree in clinical counseling at Adler School of Professional Psychology.
-For the past 13 years, Ms. Watson has served as a counselor in the access and disabilities department at a local community college as well as an adjunct faculty instructor in the Human Services department.
-Stacey co-founded the Transition Autism Program in 2013, which has supported over 100 students toward their goal of completing an associates degree.
-Her focus in private practice is helping students make a successful transition to post secondary education. [email protected]
+For the past 13 years, Ms. Watson has served as a counselor in the access and disabilities department at a local community college, as well as an adjunct faculty instructor in the Human Services department.
+Stacey co-founded the Transition Autism Program in 2013, which has supported over 100 students toward their goal of completing an associate's degree.
+Her focus in private practice is helping students make a successful transition to post-secondary education. [email protected]

 Maria Bellantuono, MA, LCPC is a Licensed Clinical Professional Counselor with a demonstrated history of working in the mental health care industry in various roles including management, therapist, and educator.
 Maria specializes in individuals with Autism Spectrum and other neurodevelopmental disorders as well as their family members.
 Maria is skilled in a variety of best practice therapy models such as Cognitive Behavioral Therapy, Applied Behavior Analysis, Behavior Management, Play therapy, and Family Therapy.
 Maria will work with individuals who have neurodevelopmental disorders across the life span as well as children, adolescents and young adults struggling with school, anxiety, depression, and other challenges. [email protected]

-Dr. Dalia Manjarres Cohen is a lifespan clinical neuropsychologist and psychotherapist who works with children, adolescents, adults, and geriatric patients.
+Dr. Dalia Manjarrès Cohen is a lifespan clinical neuropsychologist and psychotherapist who works with children, adolescents, adults, and geriatric patients.
 She received her doctoral degree in Clinical Psychology with a concentration in Neuropsychology from the Illinois School of Professional Psychology in 2018.
 She is an adjunct professor in the Clinical Psychology doctoral program at National Louis University.
 She provides neuropsychological evaluations for individuals with ADHD, learning disabilities, developmental disorders, autism, dementing disorders, behavioral and socio-emotional challenges, and complex medical conditions such as Parkinson's disease, multiple sclerosis, epilepsy, traumatic brain injury, genetic disorders, and cerebrovascular accidents.
 She also provides competency and disability evaluations.
 As a psychotherapist, Dr. Dalia is a Collaborative and Proactive Solutions certified provider and conducts parent-training as well as family and individual psychotherapy for children, adolescents, and young adults with behavioral, emotional, and/or social challenges.
 During therapy, she incorporates Cognitive Behavioral Therapy (CBT) interventions, and her approach is empathic, evidence-based, problem-focused, and goal-oriented.
 Dr. Dalia provides services in person and via telehealth in English and Spanish. [email protected]